FDA Suspends Registration of Dixie Dew, Contract Manufacturer for SoyNut Butter Company

 The FDA and the CDC, along with state and local health officials, are investigating an outbreak of Shiga toxin-producing E. coli O157:H7 infections linked to the consumption of I.M.
 Healthy brand SoyNut Butter produced by The SoyNut Butter Company of Glenview, IL.

-According to the CDC, as of March 21, 2017, a total of 23 people infected with the outbreak strain of E. coli O157:H7 were reported from nine states.
-The number of ill people identified in each state is as follows: Arizona, (4), California (5), Maryland (1), Missouri (1), New Jersey (1), and Oregon (6) Virginia (2), Washington (2) and Wisconsin (1).
-Ten ill people have been hospitalized, and seven people developed hemolytic uremic syndrome (HUS), a potentially life-threatening type of kidney failure.
-Twenty of the 23 illnesses were reported in children under the age of 18.
+According to the CDC, as of March 30, 2017, a total of 29 people infected with the outbreak strain of E. coli O157:H7 were reported from 12 states.
+The number of ill people identified in each state is as follows: Arizona (4), California (5), Florida (1), Illinois (1), Maryland (1), Massachusetts (1), Missouri (1), New Jersey (1), Oregon (9), Virginia (2), Washington (2), and Wisconsin (1).
+Twelve ill people have been hospitalized, and nine people developed hemolytic uremic syndrome (HUS), a potentially life-threatening type of kidney failure.
+Twenty-four of the 29 illnesses were reported in children under the age of 18.
 No deaths have been reported.

-Known illnesses started on dates ranging from January 4, 2017 to March 5, 2017.
-Ill people range in age from 1 to 48 years, with a median age of 8.
-The epidemiologic evidence available to investigators indicates that I.M.
+Known illnesses started on dates ranging from January 4, 2017 to March 13, 2017.
+Ill people range in age from 1 to 57 years, with a median age of 8.
+The epidemiologic and laboratory evidence available to investigators indicates that I.M.
 Healthy SoyNut Butter is a likely source of the outbreak.
 In interviews conducted by state and local health department officials, ill people or their family members answered questions about the foods they ate and other exposures in the week before they became ill.
-Twenty of the 23 people reached for interviews reported either eating I.M.
+Twenty-one of the 28 people reached for interviews reported either eating I.M.
 Healthy brand SoyNut Butter at home in the week before they became ill, attending a facility that served I.M.
-Helathy SoyNut Butter, or attending childcare centers that served I.M.
+Healthy SoyNut Butter, or attending childcare centers that served I.M.
 Healthy SoyNut Butter and the I.M.
 Healthy granola.

-On March 2, 2017, the FDA and CDC held a call with the owners of the SoyNut Butter Company to advise the firm about the multistate outbreak linked to their SoyNut Butter products.
-The FDA’s investigation of the firm and production methods continues.
+On March 2, 2017, the FDA and CDC held a call with the owners of the SoyNut Butter Company to advise the firm about the multistate outbreak linked to its SoyNut Butter products.
+The FDA’s investigation continues.

-CDC recommends that consumers not eat, and childcare centers and other institutions not serve, any variety or size of I.M.
+The FDA and CDC recommend that consumers not eat, and childcare centers and other institutions not serve, any variety or size of I.M.
 Healthy SoyNut Butter or I.M.
-Healthy granola, or Dixie Diner's Club brand Carb Not Beanit Butter produced by SoyNut Butter Company.
-The CDC also urges consumers to check their pantry for SoyNut Butter products.
+Healthy granola, or Dixie Diner's Club brand Carb Not Beanit Butter produced by SoyNut Butter Company, or Pro Sports Club 20/20 Life Styles Yogurt Peanut Crunch Bars, made with soy nut butter from the SoyNut Butter Company.
+The FDA and CDC also urge consumers to check their pantry for SoyNut Butter products.

 The symptoms of Shiga toxin-producing E. coli (STEC) infections vary for each person but often include severe stomach cramps and bloody diarrhea.
 If there is fever, it is usually not very high (less than 101 degrees Fahrenheit /less than 38.5 degrees Celsius).
 Most people get better within 5–7 days.
 Some infections are very mild, but others are severe or even life-threatening.